Things to do and see in Levy County and surrounding Gainesville & Ocala areas.

 Drink & Dine

 - Dine at Black Prong!
 The Bar & Grill features a full bar, specialty cocktails, and local steak and seafood.
-The poolside Tiki Bar and the Galloping Gourmet outdoor cafe are open seasonally and offer unique Southern Fusion lunch.
+The poolside Tiki Bar offers unique Southern Fusion lunch and tropical beverages.

 - Visit Homestead Park in Williston for tiny home boutique shopping, live music, beer and wine, and activities nearly every night of the week.